-I have published by invitation in the Times Literary Supplement (my first review appeared 11 January 2013)
+I have published by invitation in the Times Literary Supplement (my first review appeared 11 January 2013).
+I also occasionally review for international journals in history and the human sciences including Comparative Studies in Society and History.

-I have made media appearances by invitation on BBC History Magazine Extra and on a BBC2 and Smithsonian Television documentary, 'Bible Hunters'; I was filmed in Egypt & London in 2013.
-I have been approached for future work by Endemol, CTVC and the producer Ray Bruce.
+I have made media appearances by invitation on BBC History Magazine Extra and on a BBC2 and Smithsonian Television documentary, 'Bible Hunters' (I was filmed in Egypt & London in 2013).
 I have acted as external advisor for several prestigious institutions including the European Commission.